Queensland Tennis Centre

 Overview

-The Queensland Tennis Centre is poised for transformation in preparation for hosting tennis and wheelchair tennis events during the Brisbane 2032 Olympic and Paralympic Games.
+The Queensland Tennis Centre is poised for transformation in preparation for hosting tennis and wheelchair tennis events during the 2032 Olympic and Paralympic Games.

 The proposed upgrade will deliver a new 3,000-seat show court arena and up to 12 additional match courts, greatly expanding the centre’s capacity to build on the venue’s international reputation while enhancing the home of the National Tennis Academy.